nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 > **💡 Note:**
 >- Parameters and flags are space-separated.
 For example: `list/e` is not a valid command while `list /e` is valid.
+>-

+> **⚠️Warning⚠️**
 >- All parameters are compulsory unless stated otherwise.

-> **⚠️Warning⚠️**
->- All parameters are compulsory!
-Input the parameters in the order shown, or the application will not be able to read your
+>- Input the parameters in the order shown, or the application will not be able to read your
    > input.
->- ENTER RULES ON FORBIDDEN CHARACTERS HERE
+>- When entering your input, use only ascii characters.
+Any other input may not properly display in the command line.

 <br/>